Twabeeric/CatBoostError/README.md

 During the IEEE CIS Fraud competition, I spent alot of time debugging my Catboost model and I wanted to save anyone else the trouble.
 I have a working example of my Catboost model uploaded but I have a quick and dirty summary of the errors below.
+My model includes code for CatBoost Classification and feature selection.
+Feature selection does not lend itself well because the competition was judged on AUC score while binary labels were provided in the train data.
+This makes it difficult to do feature selection as we have to decide on an arbitrary target border for the probabilities.

 ## Common Errors
 ### ValueError: could not convert string to float: